 In their wild state doves generally build their nests in the clefts of rocks, but when domesticated “dove-cots” are prepared for them (Song of Songs 2:14; Jer.
 48:28; Isa.
 60:8).
 The dove was placed on the standards of the Assyrians and Babylonians in honor, it is supposed, of Semiramis (Jer.
 25:38; Vulgate, “fierceness of the dove;” compare Jer.
 46:16; 50:16).

-It is often mentioned as the emblem of purity (Ps.
-68:13).
-It is a symbol of the Holy Spirit (Gen. 1:2; Matt.
+It is a symbol of the Holy Spirit (Genesis 1:2; Matt.
 3:16; Mark 1:10; Luke 3:22; John 1:32); also of tender and devoted affection (Song of Songs 1:15; 2:14).

 David in his distress wished that he had the wings of a dove, that he might fly away and be at rest (Psalm 55:6-8).

 There is a species of dove found at Damascus “whose feathers, all except the wings, are literally as yellow as gold” (68:13).